 This is the UK’s largest National Park and hides a wealth of diverse ecosystems and landscapes, including Britain’s highest and most massive mountain range, the cleanest rivers and lochs, huge native forests, moorland and farmland.

 We’ll share all this with you during this week-long mountain biking + whisky adventure in one of the most unspoilt and naturally beautiful areas of the Scottish Highlands.

-You’ll also have a day’s canoeing on the crystal clear waters of the River Spey, and a guided wildlife walk to spot some of the native species living in this part of the Scottish Highlands.
-This same crystal clear water supplies the area’s many distilleries, and no visit to Speyside would be complete without a distillery tour and whisky tasting.
+You’ll also have a day’s guided canoeing on the crystal clear waters of the River Spey, to give your legs a rest from the bike, and to get a different perspective on the stunning landscape of the Cairngorms.
+This same pristine water supplies the area’s many distilleries, and no visit to Speyside would be complete without a distillery tour and whisky tasting.